Music Events

 Admission: $15 General Admission; $10 Children 12 and under PURCHASE TICKETS

-- Lux Aeterna-William Elgar, a choral setting of Nimrod from his Enigma Variations
+- Lux Aeterna-William Elgar, a choral setting of Nimrod from his Enigma Variations, arranged by John Cameron

 Performance: June 6 at 7:00pm